 5. Can therapy help you deal with manipulation in a relationship?

-Therapy provides a safe and supportive environment where individuals can explore and understand the dynamics of the manipulative relationship.
+Therapy provides a safe and supportive environment where individuals can explore and understand the dynamics of the manipulative and controlling relationship.
 It can help gain insights into the thinking, feeling, and behavior patterns of the individuals involved.
 The therapist can help you develop healthy boundaries, assertiveness skills, and communication strategies to counteract the manipulation.
 They can also assist you in rebuilding your self-esteem and self-confidence, which manipulative tactics may have eroded.

 6. Are there any red flags to watch out for when getting involved with someone new?